-- Fulfill the general requirements for a graduate degree at Delta State University. - 2.
-Complete a minimum of 36 semester hours of graduate work as specified.
-At least one half of major field courses must be at 600-level. - 3.
+- Fulfill the general requirements for a graduate degree at Delta State University. - Complete a minimum of 36 semester hours of graduate work as specified.
+At least one half of major field courses must be at 600-level, and 6 of these hours must be completed in either field practicum (COD 698) or thesis research (COD 699). - 3.
 Earn a grade point average of at least 3.0 in the major field and overall. - 4.
-In the first semester of graduate study, students are expected to choose a major professor/advisor from the graduate faculty teaching in community development within the Division of Social Sciences.
-Prior to choosing the major professor/advisor, the Coordinator of the Master of Science in Community Development (MSCD) program will serve as the advisor for the student.
-With this major professor/advisor, the student will complete a Plan of Study (POS) wherein the student will outline exactly what courses are to be taken and when, over the course of their tenure as a graduate student. - Within the first year, students will identify two additional faculty members who will serve on their POS committee.
-At least one of the two remaining POS committee members must be from within the graduate faculty of the MSCD program. - Before their POS committee, students must orally defend a thesis or the field practicum report.
+In the first semester of graduate study, students are expected to choose a major professor from the graduate faculty teaching in community development within the Division of Social Sciences.
+Prior to choosing the major professor, the Graduate Coordinator of the Master of Science in Community Development (MSCD) program will serve as the advisor for the student.
+With the major professor, the student will complete a Plan of Study (POS) wherein the student will outline exactly what courses are to be taken and when over the course of their tenure as a graduate student. - 5.
+Students must complete a practicum field project or a thesis project.